nairsajjal/ebook_app/README.md

-A node app which uses the StripeAPI as the payments gateway.
+A node app which uses the StripeAPI as the payments gateway and is also using Node.js totaly as its backend.
+The front end includes handlebars and the bootstap classes.
+The deployed version of this app can be seen in this link https://still-brook-25333.herokuapp.com/